dev9414/voice-sentement-analysis-backend/README.md

 # voice-sentement-analysis-backend

-for installing dependency
+## installing dependency

-## use command : npm i/npm install
+ use command : npm i/npm install

 this command will install all dependency for thisproject